Loudness Contour Modifiers

 SUSANNE SUNDFØR Delirious

-SUSANNE SUNDFØR and her acclaimed ‘Ten Love Songs’ album developed on the electronically focused direction of its predecessor ‘The Silicone Veil’.
+SUSANNE SUNDFØR and her acclaimed ‘Ten Love Songs’ album developed on the electronic focus of its predecessor ‘The Silicone Veil’.
 With an eerie, droning intro with echoes of THE WALKERS BROTHERS’ ‘The Electrician’, ‘Delirious’ thundered with some fierce electronics bolstered by dynamic orchestrations like THE KNIFE meeting DEPECHE MODE.
-It captured love as a reluctant battle of the emotions while with her moving vocal vibrato, our heroine announced with emotive resignation “I’m not the one holding the gun”.
+It captured love as a reluctant battle of the emotions while our heroine announced with emotive resignation “I’m not the one holding the gun”.

 Available on the album ‘Ten Love Songs’ via Sonnet Sound